-Prior to the Compensation Committee's December 2013 and January 2014 meetings, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2013.
-Mr. Marucci's bonus recommendations were primarily driven by the fact that the Company achieved greater than 100% of its pre-determined corporate goals
+Prior to the Compensation Committee's December 2015 and January 2016 meetings, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2015.
+Mr. Marucci's bonus recommendations were based on such individual performance assessments and the fact that the Company achieved 97% of its pre-determined corporate goals in 2015 and each employee, including the executive officers, contributed to our success in achieving the 2015 corporate goals.

-The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2013.
-In particular, the Compensation Committee determined that our executive officers over-achieved their goals with respect to progress in our clinical programs, particularly our rindopepimut and glembatumumab vedotin programs, and to corporate development activities.
-Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the Compensation Committee's determination that greater than 100% achievement of the corporate goals for 2013, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set at 105% to 144% of the targets established for each Named Executive Officer, depending on the position.
+The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2015.
+In particular, the Compensation Committee determined that our executive officers achieved their goals with respect to progress in our clinical programs, particularly our rindopepimut, glembatumumab vedotin and varillumab programs, and to corporate development activities.
+Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the Compensation Committee's determination that 97% achievement of the corporate goals for 2015, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set at 95.8% to 97.8% of the targets established for each Named Executive Officer, depending on the position.

-The Compensation Committee determined that annual incentive bonuses paid to the Named Executive Officers for 2013, were fair, reasonable and appropriate based on the factors described above.
+The Compensation Committee determined that annual incentive bonuses paid to the Named Executive Officers for 2015, were fair, reasonable and appropriate based on the factors described above.